25 Types Of Famous Turkish Kebabs You Have To Try

 Hailing from the city of Urfa in southeastern Turkey, this spicy kebab is made using minced meat mixed with garlic and red pepper flakes before being grilled to perfection.
 This is sometimes confused with Adana kebab, but they have a different taste.

-When ordering a Urfa kebab, make sure you tell the server whether you want it spicy or not – Acili is spicy, acisiz is not spicy.
+When ordering a Urfa kebab, make sure you tell the server whether you want it spicy or not – Acili is pungent, and acisiz is not spicy.

 13. Ali Nazik Kebab

-This is a special one, and it’s a delicious combination of smoked eggplant puree topped with tender pieces of marinated grilled meat (usually made from lamb meat), drizzled with garlic-infused yogurt sauce.
+This is a special one.
+It’s a delicious combination of smoked eggplant puree topped with tender pieces of marinated grilled meat (usually lamb meat) drizzled with garlic-infused yogurt sauce.

 14. Tavuk Şiş Kebap (Chicken Skewers)